-The soldiers of 1st Brigade (Seperate) pursued the enemy and several large scale air attacks were called in.
+The soldiers of 1st Brigade (Separate) pursued the enemy and several large scale air attacks were called in.
 Hundreds of enemy soldiers were killed but the 24th NVA Regiment managed to escape into Laos.

-In October and November, 1966, the 4th Infantry Division and 1st Cavalry Divisions were heavily engaged with enemy forces in the Kontum province.
-When it became clear that the enemy was attempting to withdraw into Laos, a massive helicopter airlift of the 1st Brigade (Seperate), 101st Airborne Division landed just as the enemy was crossing into Laos and safety.
-The 1st Brigade (Seperate) was ordered into reserve at Phu Yen.
+In October and November, 1966, the 4th Infantry Division and 1st Cavalry Divisions were heavily engaged with enemy forces in the Kontum Province.
+When it became clear that the enemy was attempting to withdraw into Laos, a massive helicopter airlift of the 1st Brigade (Separate), 101st Airborne Division landed just as the enemy was crossing into Laos and safety.
+The 1st Brigade (Separate) was ordered into reserve at Phu Yen.

-In early 1967, the 1st Brigade (Seperate) acted as a rapid reaction force, reinforcing American and South Vietnamese forces when necessary and responding to enemy attacks.
+In early 1967, the 1st Brigade (Separate) acted as a rapid reaction force, reinforcing American and South Vietnamese forces when necessary and responding to enemy attacks.
 They had become experts in rapid helicopter assaults.

 In April of 1967, the 1st Brigade (Seperate) was attached to Task Force OREGON and placed under operational control of the III Marine Amphibious Force and moved to Chu Lai.
-At Chu Lai, the 1st Brigade (Seperate) assisted in a large-scale pacification effort in the Quang Tri province.
-Later, the 1st Brigade (Seperate) was called in to assist a Marine battalion finish off an enemy attack around Khe Sahn, which would be the scene of a long,. bloody siege in 1968.
+At Chu Lai, the 1st Brigade (Separate) assisted in a large-scale pacification effort in the Quang Tri Province.
+Later, the 1st Brigade (Separate) was called in to assist a Marine battalion finish off an enemy attack around Khe Sahn, which would be the scene of a long, bloody siege in 1968.

 In the fall of 1967, Task Force Oregon was reorganized into the 23rd Infantry Division, better known as the Americal Division.

 On January 31, 1968, the North Vietnamese launched the Tet Offensive.
 Tet, the traditional Vietnamese New Year Celebration, was supposed to be a peaceful time.

-The 101st Airborne Division, along with the 1st Cavalry Division, and elements of the 1st & 5th Marine Regiments, (Correction provided by Nicholas Warr 2/26/14, email@example.com) began to fight for control of the Hue City.
+The 101st Airborne Division, along with the 1st Cavalry Division, and elements of the 1st & 5th Marine Regiments, (Correction provided by Nicholas Warr 2/26/14, email@example.com) began to fight for control of Hue City.
 Hue was considered vital to the Communist effort because of its history of Buddhist activism and Communist sympathy.
 The North Vietnamese felt that Hue would be their first political foothold into South Vietnam and committed Regular forces to its capture.